Information for International-Qualifying BC Athletes

 Junior International 1 minimum threshold of performance

-Junior Minimum Threshold of Performance (78%)
+Junior Minimum Threshold of Performance (73% of Senior Marker)

 Female